Genivia/ugrep/README.md

   complex DFA construction.

 - **ugrep is portable** to Linux, Unix, Mac OS X, and compiles with MSVC++ to run on Windows.
-Binaries are included for Mac OS X and Windows.

 - **ugrep is free [BSD-3](https://opensource.org/licenses/BSD-3-Clause) source
   code** and does not include any GNU or BSD grep open source code.  **ugrep** uses the RE/flex open source library and Boost.Regex.

-- **ugrep is evolving!**  We added lots of useful features and made significant improvements.
-This effort continues.
-You can help!
-We love your feedback (issues) and contributions (pull requests) ❤️ For example, what patterns do you use to search source code?
+- **ugrep is growing!** We love your feedback (issues) and contributions (pull requests) ❤️ For example, what patterns do you use to search source code?
   Please tell us or contribute and share!

 <a name="speed"/>